Nordic folklore: creatures from Norse mythology and Scandinavian legend

 Valknut

-The Valknut, a symbol of three interlocking triangles, is often associated with Odin, symbolizing his power over life, death and destiny.
+The Valknut, a symbol of three interlocking triangles, is often associated with Odin and themes of death and the afterlife.

 Vegvísir